 You can enter the park from Tuesday to Sunday and Monday holidays from 8:30 a.m. at 4:00 p.m.
 For more information and other recommendations, enter here.

-This 515 foot waterfall on the Bogotá River is located 18 miles (30 km) southwest of the capital in the town of Soacha.
-While the waterfall is towering, please note that the water is not super clean, since it carries the waste from a small part of the city.
+This 515-foot waterfall on the Bogotá River is located 18 miles (30 km) southwest of the capital in the town of Soacha.
+While the waterfall is massive, please note that the water is not super clean, since it carries the wastewater from a small part of the city.

 Although it was once a much larger waterfall in terms of volume, complete with a lot of amazing fauna and flora making it a natural tourist attraction for a long time, the pollution of the Bogotá river and the reduction of water for hydroelectric plants before the falls have greatly reduced its flow and hence its primary appeal.

-During that touristic golden age there was the construction of an old luxury hotel, now abandoned and converted into a museum, where ghosts are now their only guests, according to popular legend.
-These stories are fueled by the number of suicides that occurred at the beginning of last century at the falls.
+During that touristic golden age, they constructed an awesome luxury hotel which has now been abandoned and converted into a museum, where ghosts are now their only guests, according to popular legend.
+These stories are fueled by the number of suicides that occurred at the beginning of the last century at the falls.

 Its surrounding wooded landscape helps give it a more mysterious and haunting atmosphere as well.

-The good news though, is there are now projects for the recovery of the falls and surrounding area.
-I tell you about the good and the bad so that you can decide yourself whether to go or not.
+The good news though, is there are now projects for the recovery of the falls and the surrounding area.
+I had to tell you about the good and the bad so that you can decide for yourself whether to go or not.